town-hall-pinball/project-alpha-1/README.md

 Since the theme and the name of the game has not yet been decided, this repository will be called "project-alpha" for now.
 It will be renamed in the future.

+Feel free to clone the repository and see development in action.
+This code can be run without an actual pinball machine.
+Anything and everything can be broken at anytime.

 ## Requirements